 Staycation in Charleston

-A couple of weeks ago I had the pleasure of staying at Charleston’s new stylish boutique hotel Emeline.
-Located downtown on Church Street near Market it’s not what you would expect right next to the bustling tourist thoroughfare.
+A couple of weeks ago I enjoyed a staycation at hotel Emeline Charleston.
+It’s a new stylish boutique hotel located downtown on Church Street near Market.
+It’s not what you would expect right next to the bustling tourist thoroughfare.
 The hotel is a lifestyle experience with it’s hip eatery Frannie and the Fox, coffee shop Clerks, and the Keep Shop stocked with locally curated goods.
 The common spaces welcome you in and invite you to stay a spell.
 The decor reminds me of a Wes Anderson movie set – vintage inspired, warm rich colors, funky wallpaper with with interesting art and furniture styled to perfection.

 When I was invited to stay Emeline I jumped at the chance to book it for my 17 year anniversary with Gus.
 We had exactly 24 hours to relish in the company of each other.
 Life has been crazy with the kids at home for 7 months!
 Us parents have been pushed to the limits and this weekend was the perfect getaway from our hectic lives.
 It’s hard for us to actually go out of town without the kids, so having a staycation in Charleston is the most ideal situation.